 Four Weekly Ayahuasca Sessions Lead to Increases in “Acceptance” Capacities: A Comparison Study With a Standard 8-Week Mindfulness Training Program

 - 1Department of Psychiatry, Hospital de la Santa Creu i Sant Pau, Universitat Autònoma de Barcelona, Barcelona, Spain

 - 2Centro de Investigación Biomédica en Red de Salud Mental, Madrid, Spain

-- 3Department of Psychiatry and Legal Medicine, Universitat Autònoma de Barcelona, Barcelona, Spain
+- 3Department of Pharmacology, Therapeutics and Toxicology, Universitat Autònoma de Barcelona (UAB), Barcelona, Spain

 - 4The Beckley Foundation, Oxford, United Kingdom

 - 5Primary Care Prevention and Health Promotion Research Network, University of Zaragoza, Zaragoza, Spain

 - 6Miguel Servet Hospital, University of Zaragoza, Zaragoza, Spain